crazed/iptracker/README.md

 ## Authentication ##
 There is no authentication implemented just yet, but LDAP will likely be used as the main authentication mechanism.

+## Backend Storage ##
+I chose to use [mongoid](http://mongoid.org/) to create models for VLANs, IP Addresses, and Devices.
+This allows for easy data validation and since it's mongo, I can make the schema pretty flexible.
+This was mainly chosen since Devices will have an additional attributes section with user-defined keyword=>values.

 ## Example Usage ##
 ### VLANs ###
 A VLAN contains many IP addresses which are one to one mapped to devices.